The Floating City of Venice: Fun Things to Do During Your Visit

 Gondola ride

 A visit to Venice isn't complete without a gondola ride along the city's iconic canals.
-Gondolas have been a symbol of Venice for centuries and riding a gondola offers a unique perspective of the city.
-As you glide along narrow waterways, under stone bridges and past historic buildings, your gondolier will sing traditional Venetian songs.
+Gondolas have been a symbol of Venice for centuries, and riding a gondola offers a unique perspective of the city.
+As you glide along narrow waterways, under stone bridges, and past historic buildings, your gondolier will sing traditional Venetian songs.
 For a more intimate experience, take a gondola ride at night, when the city is beautifully lit and the canals are quiet.
 It's a romantic and memorable way to experience the magic of Venice.

 Visit the Peggy Guggenheim Collection